 Yvonne has an extensive background in business management, finance, administration, insurance, and medical advocacy.
 In addition to owning and operating three businesses, she has worked in the medical profession in many different capacities.
 Yvonne is a Certified Professional Guardian, and is a Court Appointed Special Advocate for Children (CASA).

-Joey attended Portland State University in his first year of college, then completed his Associates of Arts degree with the University of Phoenix in July 2012.
+Joey joined the Elfin team in August 2016.
+He attended Portland State University in his first year of college, then completed his Associates of Arts degree with the University of Phoenix in July 2012.
 Next, he attended the University of Washington Certification in Guardianship and completed the course in July 2013.
 He was approved by the Certified Professional Guardians Board and Washington Superior Court as a Certified Professional Guardian in October 2013, followed by Certification as a National Guardian, by the Center for Guardianship Certification in January 2014.

-Joey is an active member of the Washington Association of Professional Guardians, serving on the Education Committee responsible for continued education trainings.
+Joey is an active volunteer with the Alzheimer’s Association, a Board Member of Southwest Washington Elder Abuse Prevention Coalition and a Chamber Ambassador (“Red Coat”) for the Greater Vancouver Chamber of Commerce.
 He has a passion for what he does and actively pursues opportunities to expand not only his own known knowledge, but also assist with and encourage others toward this same goal.
 Joey loves being outdoors, especially when hanging out with friends and family in his pool and hot tub in his backyard.
-He lives in SE Portland with his partner of 14 years and his beloved pets, Toby, Miss and Lyon.
+He lives in SE Portland with his partner of 16 years and his beloved pets, Toby, Miss and Lyon.

 Debra Docksteader, Caregiver Supervisor